Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 Turning our attention now to single sector constraints, we immediate notice that the ``Only NC'' result shows a clear bimodality in its MOR constraints.
 Interestingly, the two modes of this posterior closely follow the respective preferred MORs of the fiducial and the fixed cosmology full data analyses.
 It is surprising to see that the fiducial MOR is still one of two preferred modes, as this was derived under a very different cosmology from the one assume here.
-The ``Only DS'' and ``Only WP'' results generally favor the fiducial MOR over the fixed cosmology counterpart, meaning that the new preferred MOR in this fixed cosmology setup is largely driven by the abundance data.
-This does raise the question, though, why the combination of all three sectors under the fixed cosmology did not favor the fiducial MOR, as two sectors (lensing and clustering) favor this mode and the last sector (abundance) also peaks around it.
-As for the anisotropic boost parameters, both ``Only DS'' and ``Only WP'' favor low boost strengths and decay slopes closer to the fiducial result.
-This again hints that the fixed cosmology, full data results contain internal tensions.
-More specifically, as the abundance-driven MOR is not favored by the lensing and clustering sectors, shifts in the anisotropic boosts are likely necessary to accommodate this new MOR in fitting the data.
-This helps explain the large anisotropic boosts we found from the ``No DS'' result in \Cref{fig:results_fid_drop}, as well as the large scale lensing only result in \Cref{fig:results_fid_dsrange}.
+The ``Only DS'' results also show MOR constraints compatible with both of these modes, and the ``Only WP'' MOR constraints are too wide to interpret with significance.
+As for the anisotropic boost parameters, we note that the ``Only WP'' results favor boost strengths that are significantly higher and even more richness dependent than the full analysis.
+The higher strengths are in line with the ``No DS'' results from \Cref{fig:results_fid_drop}, and may be related to fact that the photo-$z$ scatter, largely unconstrained and thus generally higher than the full analysis best fit, ends up suppressing the predicted WP signals more.
+The richness dependence, on the other hand, may suggest that the bias-mass relation dictated by the Planck cosmology, combined with our model, is not compatible with the measured amplitudes of the cluster autocorrelation functions.
+The ``Only DS'' results, on the other hand, prefer weaker boost strengths, also weakly richness dependent, but are generally consistent with the full analysis results.